ADVERTISEMENT

 Plan-Do-Study-Act (PDSA)

-Definition: The Plan-Do-Study-Act (PDSA) cycle is a continual, four-step model that is used in quality improvement efforts in order to test change.
+Definition: The Plan-Do-Study-Act (PDSA) cycle is a continual, four-step model that is used in quality improvement efforts in order to test change.1

-There are 4 steps to a PDSA cycle:1,2
+There are four steps to a PDSA cycle:1,2

-How it relates to ACO/PCMH: High-quality patient care is an important aspect of ACOs and PCMH.3,4 The PDSA cycle is a recognized quality improvement tool that pharmacists can use in collaboration with their practice site to can enhance patient-centered care by standardizing processes to decrease discrepancies, achieve calculable results, and improve overall outcomes.5 Quality improvement and performance measurement documentation is required for recognition under the Annual Reporting for PCMH process.4
+How it relates to ACO/PCMH and pharmacists in these settings: High-quality patient care is an important aspect of ACOs and PCMH.3,4 The PDSA cycle is a recognized quality improvement tool that pharmacists can use in collaboration with their practice site to enhance patient-centered care by standardizing processes to reduce discrepancies, achieve calculable results, and improve overall outcomes.5 Quality improvement and performance measurement documentation is required for recognition under the Annual Reporting for PCMH process.4

 The PDSA cycle is an excellent process for showcasing what quality improvement and patient care initiatives have been implemented in a practice or system.